kunsal/taskee/README.md

 A smart todo list app where a user can add tasks, view and mark them as complete.
 Built with PHP/Laravel, tested with PHPUnit and shipped with Docker.

+## Features

+- User can register
+- User can login
+- User can add task
+- User can view list of task
+- User can update task due date
+- User can mark task as completed or open

 ## Try it out

 Follow the following guide to deploy and use this application.